bjss-data-academy/python-essentials/syllabus.md

   - What they are and why useful
   - Import statement
   - Using an imported function / class
+- Pytest and unittesting basics
+  - intro to AAA
+  - Req as Code, observable behaviour, exec spec
+  - refer to adv TDD
 - Further Reading
   - BJSS Academy FP Python
   - W3Schools Python